The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Analyses

-In this study, we focus on observables characterizing hard splittings of jets obtained through the Soft Drop grooming algorithm~\cite{Larkoski:2014wba}.
-The Soft Drop grooming identifies the hard splitting, while removing the soft branchings, at as large an angle as possible.
+In this study, we focus on observables that characterize the structure formed by the parton shower and eventually captured as the hard component of reconstructed jets, as identified through the soft-drop-grooming algorithm~\cite{Larkoski:2014wba}.
+The soft-drop-grooming identifies the hard splitting, while removing the soft branchings, at as large an angle as possible.

-In the Soft Drop grooming procedure, an angular-ordered clustering tree is rebuilt using the Cambridge-Aachen (C/A) algorithm~\cite{Dokshitzer:1997in,Wobisch:1998wt} for constituents of a triggered jet reconstructed by a standard jet-finding algorithm, such as the anti-$k_{t}$ algorithm~\cite{Cacciari:2008gp}, with a jet cone size $R$.
+In the soft-drop-grooming procedure, an angular-ordered clustering tree is rebuilt using the Cambridge-Aachen (C/A) algorithm~\cite{Dokshitzer:1997in,Wobisch:1998wt} for constituents of a triggered jet reconstructed by a standard jet-finding algorithm, such as the anti-$k_{t}$ algorithm~\cite{Cacciari:2008gp}, with a jet cone size $R$.
 Next, we traverse back, i.e., from the branch with the largest angle, through the C/A tree.
-At each branching, we check whether the two prongs of the branching satisfy the Soft Drop condition given by
+At each branching, we check whether the two prongs of the branching satisfy the soft-drop condition given by